OCA/maintenance/maintenance_equipment_tags/readme/DESCRIPTION.rst

-Adds grouping tags to equipments
+Adds grouping tags to equipments and maintenance requests.